 I try to remember the happy hospital times rather than the sad ones, although l still remember exactly how I cringed as she shouted “get that thing away from me, you stupid idiot doctor” as a mild mannered doctor tried to take blood from Jess once again.
 Medicine has some down as well as upsides and thankfully this was the exception not the rule!

 To help keep Jess’ memory alive, we’ve done lots of little things that mean we see her every day.
-Be it from the roses in the garden (they even have a plant named Jessica rose!) , to the memory jewellery, to the memory books, to the J.E.S.S.I.C.A trips we’ll be taking each year (each destination spelling out Jess’ name), The Jurassic coast (where we holidayed with Jess in summer 2019 only weeks before her diagnosis) was the first on the list and we remembered Jess in so many ways.
+Be it from the roses in the garden (they even have a plant named Jessica rose!) , to the memory jewellery, to the memory boxes, to the J.E.S.S.I.C.A trips we’ll be taking each year (each destination spelling out Jess’ name), The Jurassic coast (where we holidayed with Jess in summer 2019 only weeks before her diagnosis) was the first on the list and we remembered Jess in so many ways.
 You can read more about our adventures here.

 Jessica’s school have held a couple of fundraising events in memory of Jess and donated directly to Children with Cancer UK – Thank you, Westerton Primary Academy!
 Several of Jess’ school friends have also held their own fundraising activities, including running the Abbey Dash, making and selling crafts and crayons and donating directly to the Candlelighters.
 A special thank you goes to Isla, Evie, Billy and Charlie for all of your hard work and for doing something so positive. 😀